BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 ### Frequently Asked Questions

 When I started implementing the Diataxis style, we had a significant.
 With almost religious zeal, I tried to rework all of the FAQ articles into the existing diataxis sections, but it _just wasn't possible_.
 I think there's a valid case for an FAQ section.
-Engineers are often asked questions ... the same questions ... and it's incredibly useful to point the question-asker to a well formatted, complete page whch answers their questions, and can point them onward to further documentation.
+Engineers are often asked questions ... the same questions ... and it's incredibly useful to point the question-asker to a well formatted, complete page which answers their questions, and can point them onward to further documentation.

 # Style

-I'd rather not be too prescriptive about writing style, as I feel it might discourage contrinutions; but there are some things that help you if you're getting started:
+I'd rather not be too prescriptive about writing style, as I feel it might discourage contributions; but there are some things that help you if you're getting started:

 ## Have an introduction, or abstract